marv0/marv0.github.io/pages/about.md

 Hello, world!👋 I'm Marvin Ogot and I’m an entrepreneur and software engineer based in Nairobi, Kenya.
 Welcome to my blog!

-I started this blog to keep track of my learning and share relevant information on diverse topics entrepreneurship, and various technologies, not limited to software. *Additionally, I may cover topics related to personal development.
-If you have the slightest interest in building and delivering great products and services, then this blog is for you!
+I started this blog to keep track of my learning and share relevant information on diverse topics on business and entrepreneurship, and various technologies (*not limited to software*). *Additionally, I may cover topics related to personal development.
+If you have the slightest interest in building and delivering great products and services, then this blog is for you!*

 ### Enterpreneurial Drive